 What then is this verse, with its surrounding context, actually saying?

 1. First, it declares that the world, and Jews in particular, were blind to Jesus.
 They did not understand who He was.
 They did not know Him even though He created them all.
 On their own, they were incapable of perceiving who Christ was.
 They did not “receive” or “welcome” or “accept” or “properly acknowledge” Him.
-Although a full blown doctrine of depravity is not taught here, it is implied because of the universality of their rejection of Christ apart from the special case John will mention.
+Although a full blown doctrine of depravity as characteristic of every person is not taught here, it is implied because of the universality of their rejection of Christ apart from the special case John will mention.